 Toronto van attack victims include woman with 'generous heart,' young chef, beloved grandmother

-A young investment banker remembered as someone who “loved to help volunteer,” a single mother from Sri Lanka and a great-grandmother known for her affinity for Toronto sports are just a few of the victims tragically killed in Monday's attack in Toronto.
+A young investment banker remembered as someone who “loved to help volunteer,” a single mother from Sri Lanka and a great-grandmother known for her affinity for Toronto sports are just a few of the victims tragically killed in the April 23 attack in Toronto.

 At least 10 people died and several others were injured after a suspect mowed down pedestrians in Canada’s largest city with a rented van.